WENDE

 objections, evidentiary rulings or instructions which could

-the statement that you are requesting the court's independent
+ordinarily give rise to an arguable issue.
+Include a statement that you are requesting the court's independent

-review of the record for identification of any arguable issue,
+review of the record for identification of any arguable issue.

 Do not describe the case as frivolous, do not assert you have